These 3-Ingredient Sweet Potato Oatmeal Cookies are easy, soft sweet potato breakfast cookies packed with nutrients and vegetables.

 You might end up with some leftover mashed sweet potato with this recipe.
 Let me share some ideas for reusing or storing it.

-Another option is to make my quinoa ball recipe with them or stir butter, salt, garlic powder and serve as a side dish to any protein meal.
+Another option is to make my quinoa ball recipe with them or stir butter, salt, and garlic powder and serve as a side dish to any protein meal.

 More Healthy Oatmeal Cookies